Charge and Antipodal Matching across Spatial Infinity: Gravity at null infinity

 where the electric potential $C\equiv C^0$ is known as the supertranslation Goldstone mode.
 In particular we conclude that the News tensor satisfies the stronger falloff $N_{AB}=o(u^{-2})$.
 This stronger falloff is in fact required for finiteness of the BMS charge fluxes along $\scri$ \cite{Donnay:2021wrk}, and enters the assumptions for deriving the subleading soft graviton theorem \cite{Campiglia:2020qvc}.
+Notice that the falloffs \eqref{u expansions} are also such that the BMS charges studied in section~\ref{sec:charges} are finite in the limit $u \to -\infty$, while allowing for overleading terms would result in divergent charges.
+The expansions \eqref{u expansions} can also be considered as inspired by those resulting from the well-posed Cauchy problem studied by Christodoulou and Klainerman (CK), although here $m^0$ is not restricted to be a constant and $N_{AB}$ falls off faster than the $O(u^{-\frac{3}{2}})$ obtained by CK \cite{Christodoulou:1993uv}.